agrawalx/match-bench/docs/architecture/ARCHITECTURE.md

 A live in-sandbox engine sees orders in *socket-readable* order; the reference must replay them in the order TCP userspace would have delivered. `replay.Order`/`replay.Less` (`replay/order.go`) impose this:

-- **TCP head-of-line promotion (design 6.4).** Within each flow (`SrcIP:SrcPort`), sort by wraparound-safe `tcp_seq`, then promote each order's `EffectiveT3` to the running-max of T3 (`order.go:27-37`).
+- **TCP head-of-line promotion.** Within each flow (`SrcIP:SrcPort`), sort by wraparound-safe `tcp_seq`, then promote each order's `EffectiveT3` to the running-max of T3 (`order.go:27-37`).
 A packet reordered on the wire is buffered by TCP until its predecessor arrives, so its *effective* delivery time is its predecessor's — the contestant is never accountable for kernel/wire reordering it could not observe.
 - **Global order** — stable sort by `(EffectiveT3, Flow, TCPSeq)` (`order.go:42-51`).
-- **100ns cross-flow tie tolerance (design 6.5).** `CrossFlowTie` returns true only for orders on *different* flows whose `EffectiveT3` differ by `< TieToleranceNs` (100, `order.go:14,71-76`).
+- **100ns cross-flow tie tolerance.** `CrossFlowTie` returns true only for orders on *different* flows whose `EffectiveT3` differ by `< TieToleranceNs` (100, `order.go:14,71-76`).
 Below the eBPF timestamp jitter floor the platform cannot prove which arrived first, so time-priority/queue-jump violations between such pairs are suppressed (`stream.go:193`, `validate.go:269`).
 Within a single flow the byte stream is unambiguous, so the check stays strict.

-### Aggressive-fill tolerance (design 6.5.1)
+### Aggressive-fill tolerance

 Market/IOC fills depend entirely on which liquidity rested at the *instant* the order was processed, and a live engine cannot observe `effective_t3`.
 To avoid penalizing a correct market-filling engine for an interleaving it could not see, the engine records each resting order's **availability window** `[enter_t3, exit_t3]` — enter = its `EffectiveT3`, exit = the `EffectiveT3` of whatever consumed/cancelled it, or `+∞` if still resting (`book.go:54-62,247-251,266-270`).
 When `AGGRESSIVE_FILL_TOLERANCE_US > 0` (default **0 = strict**, `main.go:60`), a reported fill the reference didn't produce is *accepted* if non-self opposite liquidity at that price was genuinely resting within `±tolerance` of the aggressor's `EffectiveT3` (`validate.go:116-137`, `windowsOverlap` at `validate.go:306-313`).
 Overfill and self-trade are *never* tolerated.
 (This tolerance path is currently implemented in the **batch** `validate.Run`; the streaming `scoreOrder` reproduces the default strict path exactly — see *Limitations*.)

-### Price-scale reconciliation (design 6.6)
+### Price-scale reconciliation

 `orders.sent.price` is a raw FIX tag-44 integer; `orders.acked.fill_price` is fixed-point ×1e9 from the kernel parser.
 Without rescaling, every fill would be a phantom price violation. `pipeline.AssembleOrder` lifts the reference order price into the eBPF domain by multiplying by `topics.TelemetryPriceScale` (= `1_000_000_000`) at assembly time (`pipeline.go:36`, `schemas/go/topics/topics.go:23`), so reference and reported prices are compared in the same units.